 Because it supports everything due to its tridoshic (vata, kapha, pita doshas), it is also known as Amalaki and is referred to as “The Mother” in Ayurveda.
 In Ayurveda, amla is classified as a rasayana, which means that it has rejuvenating and restorative properties.

 Vital nutrients like antioxidants, vitamins, minerals etc. are present in abundance in amla.
-Amla is a rich source of nutrients that includes iron, calcium, potassium, vitamin E, and vitamin A.
+Amla is a rich source of nutrients that include iron, calcium, potassium, vitamin E, and vitamin A.

 Health Benefits of Amla